MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/hidesubsequentdialogs-function.md

 ms.prod: "dynamics-nav-2017"
 ---
 # HideSubsequentDialogs Function
-Specifies whether to hide dialogs that are not instantiated by this dialog variable.
+Specifies whether to hide other dialogs within the current scope that are not instantiated by this dialog variable.
 When this is set to **true**, any calls to dialog functions (OPEN, UPDATE, and CLOSE) on other dialog variables are ignored, and the dialogs will not appear in the user interface.

 ```
 [IsHideSubsequentDialogs := ]Dialog.HIDESUBSEQUENTDIALOGS([SetHideSubsequentDialogs])